orsonteodoro/oiledmachine-overlay/CONTRIBUTING.md

   - JS/Cargo dependency snapshots or SRC_URI lists should be updated monthly or weekly.
   - Ebuilds with multiple critical vulnerabilities may be dropped.

-* *DEPENDs rules/guidelines
-  - *DEPENDs sources should be documented if not centralized.
-  - If a dependency package is not available on any overlay but is required, you must package it, version bump it, or patch the software to disable/meet the hard requirement.

 * Versioning rules/guidelines:
   - If a project has git tags, you may use use `9999`, `<PV>_p9999`,